jay-kav/Trip-Planner/functional_spec/functional_spec.md

 The system leverages Google's API to gather comprehensive information about specified locations and define various activity categories crucial for itinerary generation.

 - **Database Compatibility:**
-The system seamlessly integrates with either PostgreSQL or MongoDB databases.
+The system seamlessly integrates with either MongoDB databases.
 It stores extensive information obtained from Google's API, facilitating efficient storage and geolocation data querying associated with a diverse range of activities, thereby enhancing itinerary precision.

 ### 1.2 Business Context